dunky11/react-saas-template/README.md

 # react-saas-template
-Template for building a saas application using React+Material-ui - Demo:
+Template for building an saas application using React+Material-ui

 ## Getting Started